Above: Elise in Musa Dagh (2019)

 - Diversity Scholarship / California Institute of Integral Studies (San Francisco): 2018, 2019 and 2021

-- Poetry Mentorship / International Armenian Literary Alliance (Online): 2021
+- Poetry Mentorship / International Armenian Literary Alliance (Virtual): 2021

-- Trauma-Informed Leadership Course Scholarship / Pocket Project (Online): 2021
+- Trauma-Informed Leadership Course Scholarship / Pocket Project (Virtual): 2021

-- International Artist-in-Residence Program / Art and Cultural Studies Laboratory (Yerevan): 2021
+- International Artist-in-Residence / Art and Cultural Studies Laboratory (Yerevan): 2021

-- Principles of Collective Trauma Healing Course Scholarship / Pocket Project (Online): 2020
+- Principles of Collective Trauma Healing Course Scholarship / Pocket Project (Virtual): 2020

 - Art, Advocacy and Accompaniment Service-Learning Internship / Faithful Fools (San Francisco): 2018-2020

-- Armenian Needlelace + Marash Embroidery Internship / Teryan Cultural Center via Armenian Volunteer Corps (Yerevan): 2019
+- Armenian Needlelace + Marash Embroidery / Teryan Cultural Center via Armenian Volunteer Corps (Yerevan): 2019

-- Ancestral Lineage Healing Scholarship / Ancestral Medicine (Online): 2019
+- Ancestral Lineage Healing Scholarship / Ancestral Medicine (Virtual): 2019

 - Aesthetics of Autonomy and Feminisms Artist Residency / Casa GIAP (Chiapas): 2019